How to Start an LLC in Mississippi | 2023 Guide

 Step 7: Get a Business and License Permit

-You must get a business license before establishing your LLC in Mississippi.
-Mississippi business license is a legal document granted by a state government body that permits you to conduct business within the area under its jurisdiction.
+You must get a business license in Mississippi before establishing your LLC.
+A business license is a legal document granted by a state government body that permits you to conduct business within the area under its jurisdiction.
 The price of business licenses and permits in Mississippi ranges from $50 – $300.
 If there is a requirement for a specific license or city-based permit, you must inquire with the Mississippi Secretary of State.

 Cost to Form an LLC in Mississippi